 4) We use mapping activities and skills to improve on our map reading and interpretation skills to be applied to understanding primary and secondary resources.

-5) We also complete quarterly DBQ (Document Based Question) essays which give students an opportunity to learn and analyze various arguments and problems through history.
+5) We also complete DBQ (Document Based Question) essays which give students an opportunity to learn and analyze various arguments and problems through history.
 These essays pose a question to students and contain all of the research and information needed to write an essay.
 We practice the skills of reading primary and secondary resources in these DBQ assignments for better preparation for future high school history courses.
 This also helps students to learn how to analyze and think critically.

 6th grade begins to look at the Ancient World history from the beginning of civilization, General topics we will explore in 6th Grade are: